 - These are comprehensive examinations – students need to demonstrate a culmination of their learning in the CES doctoral program.

-- Grading will be based on content (e.g., accuracy and thoroughness of information) AND form (e.g., written clearly, good grammar and spelling, etc.).
+- Grading will be based on content (e.g., accuracy and thoroughness of information) AND form (e.g., written clearly, good grammar and spelling, APA Style – 7th Edition).

 - Begin preparing at least six months before the examination.
-Dedicate considerable time (e.g., 10-20 hours each week) for studying.
+Dedicate considerable time for preparation/studying.
 This is NOT a time for cramming.

-When studying, please refer to the 2016 CACREP doctoral standards.
+- When studying and preparing, please refer to the 2016 CACREP doctoral standards.
 The examinations in CES have been developed around the 2016 CACREP doctoral standards.
-In addition, the following questions have been developed to help student’s study for the five sections of the written comprehensive examinations.

-For further information, refer to the CES Doctoral Handbook.
+For further information on guidance to the comprehensive exams, refer to the CES Doctoral Handbook.